-Brendan Fisher’s research and fieldwork lie at the nexus of conservation, development, natural resource economics and human behavior.
+Brendan Fisher’s research and fieldwork explores human behavior, conservation, development, and natural resource economics.
 He is the author of over 50 peer-reviewed articles on topics such as poverty, health, ecosystem services and biological conservation.
-His field research has been undertaken in Borneo, Cambodia, Mozambique, and Tanzania.
+His field research has taken place in Borneo, Cambodia, Mozambique, and Tanzania.

 Gund Fellow, Associate Professor, Rubenstein School of Environment and Natural Resources

 Conservation, development, natural resource economics, and human behavior

 - Fisher, B., Naidoo, R., Guernier, J., Johnson, K., Mullins, D., Robinson, D. Integrating Fisheries and Agricultural Programs for Food Security.
 2017.
 DOI 10.1186/s40066-016-0078-0

 - Naidoo R, Fisher B, Manica A, Balmford A. Estimating economic losses to tourism in Africa from the illegal killing of elephants.
 Nature Communications.
 2016;

 - Hua F, Wang X, Zheng X, Fisher B, Wang L, Zhu J, et al. Opportunities for biodiversity gains under the world’s largest reforestation programme.
 Nature Communications.
 2016 Sep 6;7:12717.